HL7/fhir-medication-rems-ig/input/pagecontent/index.md

 - the provider and the REMS Administrator that manages the associated program
 - the provider and the pharmacy to which the prescription is sent for dispensing
 - the pharmacist or other involved party and the REMS Administrator, to learn the status of REMS steps associated with a patient prescription and/or additional REMS requirements for which they are responsible (discuss)
+- new or existing intermediaries in place to facilitate easier communication between the various parties including the provider, REMS Administrator, and pharmacist

 The guide describes the use of FHIR features including CDS Hooks and SMART App Launch to exchange REMS-related information between providers and REMS Administrators during patient care, and it provides guidance for including REMS-related information in the resulting prescription sent to the pharmacy in an NCPDP SCRIPT transaction.